Edge Computing: Saving Bandwidth, Time and Money

 The applications for edge compute are vast, particularly in the industrial IoT (IIoT) space, where deployments can be large, deployed over wide acreage, and exposed to varying conditions that can require action.

 We've mentioned a few use use cases.
-Let’s take a look at some common applications for edge computing across industry sectors.
+Let’s take a look at some common applications for edge computing across industry sectors where time, money and bandwidth optimization are crucial.

 Oil and Gas